dennislwm/curatormind/pages/Writing.md

 	- Coffee appetite ☕
 		-
 		  3. You have imposter syndrome and are not sending your CV to job descriptions
-			- Look for any JD that is an entry level position and don't be concern with any required number of years of experience
+			- Look for JDs that is an entry level position and don't be concern with any required number of years of experience